carla-simulator/carla/Docs/large_map_import.md

 All files will be imported and prepared to be used in the Unreal Editor.
 The map package will be created in `Unreal/CarlaUE4/Content`.
 A base map tile, `<mapName>`, will be created as a streaming level for all the tiles.
 The base tile will contain the sky, weather, and large map actors and will be ready for use in a simulation.

 !!!
 Note
-    It is currently not recommended to use the customization tools provided for normal maps in the Unreal Editor, e.g., road painter, procedural buildings, etc.
+    It is currently not recommended to use the customization tools provided for standard maps in the Unreal Editor, e.g., road painter, procedural buildings, etc.

 ---